Tang Shu Shuen: Post-film career and legacy

-2025 Restoration and recent film screening

-M+ completed a 4K restoration of "The Arch" in 2025 using two surviving 35mm prints from UC Berkeley Art Museum and Pacific Film Archive and the BFI National Archive.
+M+ completed a 4K restoration of The Arch in 2025 using two surviving 35mm prints from UC Berkeley Art Museum and Pacific Film Archive and the BFI National Archive.
 The digital restoration was performed by Silver Salt Restoration.

-The restored version was screened at the 78th Cannes Film Festival's Classics section and subsequently shown at Tokyo FILMEX and the Singapore International Film Festival in 2025.
-Tang Shu Shuen attended the Cannes screening and participated in related discussions about the film and its restoration.
+The restored version was screened at the 2025 Cannes Film Festival's Classics section and subsequently shown at Tokyo Filmex and the Singapore International Film Festival the same year.
+Tang attended the Cannes screening and participated in related discussions about the film and its restoration.